Student Survival Guide - Volume I Beginning of the Semester Questions

 Speak with your professor about your difficulties in class.

 Not attending a course does NOT mean that you have withdrawn.
-Your withdrawal is official only if you complete an Add/Drop Form and submit it to the Office of the Registrar.
+Your withdrawal is official only if you withdraw from the course.
+You may drop classes from your schedule on the web through CampusCruiser/WebAdvisor or complete an Add/Drop Form and submit it to the Office of the Registrar.
 Failure to do this is likely to result in a course grade of F.

 9. What do I do if I need money to help pay for my college education?